Turkey rules rights defender Kavala's detention lawful | DW | 29.12.2020

 Kavala had applied to the Constitutional Court earlier this year claiming his detention was unlawful and therefore violated his right to liberty and security.

-The country's top court rejected Kavala's individual application by eight votes against seven, Turkey's Anadolu news agency reported.
+The court rejected Kavala's individual application by eight votes against seven, Turkey's Anadolu news agency reported.

 Kavala was taken into custody on October 18, 2017 initially accused of orchestrating and financing the Gezi Park protests in Istanbul in 2013.